Plumbing and Electrical Safety: Why Proper Grounding is Absolutely Crucial for Your Residential Systems

 What is plumbing grounding?

-Plumbing grounding is the process that connects metal pipes as well as other components of a water system with an electrode in the ground, thus providing the path for electric current to follow in the event of a fault or surge.
+Plumbing grounding is the process of connecting metal pipes and other components of the water system with an electrode in the ground, thereby providing a path for electrical current to flow through in the event of a malfunction or surge.

 What are common problems with plumbing grounding?